eigencore/Tlama_124M/README.md

-# TinyRB: Efficient Implementation of GPT-2 (127M)
+# Tlama: Efficient Implementation of GPT-2 (127M)

 ## Overview
-TinyRB is an optimized implementation of the GPT-2 (127M) model, developed under the EigenCore research initiative.
+Tlama is an optimized implementation of the GPT-2 (127M) model, developed under the EigenCore research initiative.
 This project focuses on reducing computational time and resource requirements while maintaining competitive performance.

-This repository contains the source code and documentation related to TinyRB, including architectural improvements, training optimizations, and performance analysis.
+This repository contains the source code and documentation related to Tlama, including architectural improvements, training optimizations, and performance analysis.

 ## Features
 - **Architectural Optimization**: Based on GPT-2 (124M) with adjustments in pre-training and hyperparameter configurations.